-Canada's first Gothic Revival building - Focillon Canada's first Gothic Revival building | Focillon Humane ClubMade with Humane Club
+Canada's first Gothic Revival building - Focillon Canada's first Gothic Revival building | Focillon Humane ClubMade in Humane Club

 Canada's first Gothic Revival building